mahdyarmojtahed/monsters-pwa/README.md

 Create a new WebSite and upload website using github

 ### Step 3
-use Lighthouse CLI or Extension to check your pwa
+use Lighthouse CLI or Extension to check your PWA you can turn off internet connection to see the application still works also you can open it with your phone and add install it

 ### Tip
 if deployment failed you can use this stackoverflow question :